zmike/zmike.github.io/_posts/2021-10-28-the-end-of-zink.md

 Seriously, there's so, so many bug fixes coming.

-I'm planning to take December off entirely, and before then I have some fun surprises to unveil.
+I have some fun surprises to unveil in the near future too.

 For example: any guesses which Vulkan driver I'll be showing zink off on next?
 Hint: B I G F P S.